gravitational/force/README.md

 # Force

-`Force` is an event processing and infrastructure automation framework.
+`Force` is an event processing and infrastructure automation framework.z

 `Makefiles` create an easy way to build targets and projects.